stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 duplication of work because inlining often opens up new transformation opportunities at the inlining site.
-To state it clearer, **avoiding the call itself is not the only** (and actually not the main) **reason to do iniling**.
-Inlining puts together pieces of code that were previously separate thus allowing next passes of optimizer do more wonderful work.
+To state it clearer, **avoiding the call itself is not the only** (and actually not the main) **reason to do inlining**.
+Inlining puts together pieces of code that were previously separate thus allowing next passes of the optimizer do more wonderful work.

-With this in mind, you shouldn't be too surprised to find out that **body of the inlineable function** (or right-hand side, RHS) **is not optimized by GHC**.
+With this in mind, you shouldn't be too surprised to find out that the **body of an inlineable function** (or right-hand side, RHS) **is not optimized by GHC**.
 This is an important point that we'll revisit later.
 It's not optimized to allow other machinery to do its work **after** inlining.
-For that machinery it's important that function's body is intact because it operates on rather syntactic level and optimizations, if applied, would leave almost no chance for the machinery to do its trick.
-For now remember that bodies of functions that GHC sees as inlineable won't be optimized, they will be inserted “as is”.
-(Body of an inlineable function won't be optimized and inlining may not happen as well, so you may end up with a call to non-optimized function.
+For that machinery it's important that the function's body is intact because it operates on a rather syntactic level and optimizations, if applied, would leave almost no chance for the machinery to do its trick.
+For now remember that the bodies of functions that GHC sees as inlineable won't be optimized, they will be inserted “as is”.
+(The body of an inlineable function won't be optimized and inlining may not happen as well, so you may end up with a call to a non-optimized function.
 Fear not, we will learn how to fix that latter in the tutorial.)

-One of simplest optimization techniques GHC can use with inlining is plain old beta-reduction.
-But beta-reduction, combined with inlining, is nothing short of compile-time evaluation of program.
+One of the simplest optimization techniques GHC can use with inlining is plain old beta-reduction.
+But beta-reduction, combined with inlining, is nothing short of compile-time evaluation of a program.
 Which means that GHC should somehow ensure that it terminates.

 This brings us to two edge cases: